Aelnara/text-adventure-game/README.md

 Here are some ideas that i plan to implement in the future:
--a simple Save/Load system with the use of LocalStorage -balancing things (XP gain, enemy health)
+- a simple Save/Load system with the use of LocalStorage
+- balancing things (XP gain, enemy health)
--extending the story and give it a proper ending (it ends way to quickly in a fairly unsatisfying way) -making more in-depth choices
+- extending the story and give it a proper ending (it ends way to quickly in a fairly unsatisfying way)
+- making more in-depth choices
--more class identity to really feel like they are different (not just a few choices and character stat difference)
+- more class identity to really feel like they are different (not just a few choices and character stat difference)